 No, it is not the same.
-A POST form is only for people who are near the end of life.
 All adults are advised to have an advance directive.
 An advance directive is a form you fill out to say what kinds of treatments you do and do not want in the future.
 It is also a place where you can also name a health care representative.
 This person is legally appointed to speak for you when you cannot speak for yourself.

-The Indiana POST is recommended for patients who are seriously ill and expected to die within a year.
+APOST form is only for people who are near the end of life.
+The Indiana POST is recommended for patients who are seriously ill and may die within a year.
 Because the POST form lists medical orders, it is the best form to use to get the kind of treatment you want.